If you’re plus size and trying to conceive (TTC), odds are you’ve spent a lot of time on the internet and have come across some discouraging articles.

 For example, if your periods aren’t regular (and you’ll sure want to be tracking your ovulation and menstruation throughout TTC) then you need to find out why and possibly be tested to see if you have polycystic ovarian syndrome.

-As we've said throughout this article (and website) there's a ton more that goes into health and fertility than just weight.
+As I've said throughout this article (and website) there's a ton more that goes into health and fertility than just weight.
 Blood sugar and hormone levels can play a big role in your ability to conceive.
 Let us also not forget that your partner might be the reason why conception isn't happening.

 You’ll want to connect with someone who will hold your hand throughout this experience and explain medical terms, risks, and hypotheticals to you in a respectful manner.